dmore/ghost-blue-detects-proc-holw-injection-mem-tamper-finds-RWX-regions-shellcode-p-API-hooks-thread-hij/docs/PERFORMANCE_GUIDE.md

 ### macOS

-- Limited functionality (process enumeration only)
+- Run with sudo for memory reading (requires task_for_pid privileges)
+- Memory enumeration and reading work but thread analysis is not implemented
-- Most detection features require kernel extensions or Endpoint Security framework
+- Some detection features would require kernel extensions or Endpoint Security framework

 ## Troubleshooting Performance Issues